 Ethan, the newest member of the group, is Sassafrass’s administrative manager.

 Nat has been into technology since before it was reasonable, and has been making music since before it was socially acceptable for him to do so.
-With these powers combined, he joins Sassafrass to edit and produce “Sundown.”
+With these powers combined, he joined Sassafrass to successfully edit and produce “Sundown.”
 Nat also plays guitar, cello and sings with Stranger Ways, and has previously been part of the goth-klezmer ensemble Klezmoratorium.

 Beecher got his start as one of the group’s oldest fans.
 He has worked as a software engineer in the DC area ever since graduating from the Rochester Institute of Technology in 2003.
 His major fan activities are gaming of all kinds, anime, manga and comics, and since marrying Irina, attending filk conventions.